snordrapidimages/teaching-exercises/README.md

 ## Done

-# Serve files
+# 3. Serve index.html
 + require fs module from node
 + For "/" route.
 Run readFile and pass in index.html from root folder [Docs](https://nodejs.org/api/fs.html#fs_fs_readfile_filename_options_callback)
 + As second argument, add a callback when file has been read and send the data to the client through res.send(|file contents|)

+## Done

+# 4. Serve client side javascript
++ Still in server.js.
+Do following
++ First we need to build the packed app.js.
+In top of server js. require buildClientAssets script from ./lib
++ Run server.js and make sure a folder has been created in clientside/dist with file app.js
-+ For route "/app.js", use a stream instead. run createReadStream from fs module and pass in "./build/app.js" as argument
++ For route "/app.js", use a stream to serve the file contents. run createReadStream from fs module and pass in "./clientside/dist/app.js" as argument
 + run .pipe(request) on the stream
-+ Restart the node process and visit localhost:8000 in your browser, you should now see the contents of index.html and your javascript should be excecuted
++ Restart the node process and visit localhost:8000 in your browser, you should now see the contents of index.html and your javascript should run

+Note: There's is a file watcher on the clientside/src folder, this watcher will create a new dist/app.js every time a file is changed in the folder.
+So there's no need to restart the node process if you change any clientside code.

+## Done

+# 5. Hook 'em up

+Now we will create a websocket connection between the client and the server.
+We will use socket.io

++ In server.js, require the websockets module from lib folder.
+Call the function and pass in the server variable as the argument. socket.io will add routes necessary for creating the socket connection
++ If everything is alright, you should see "Web socket server initialized" when restarting the application
++ Next up, go to clientside/src/index.js and require websocket.js from the same directory.
+Refresh the browser and you should se messages in the node console and a pop up should appear in the browser.
++ We have connection!
++ Try you connection by emitting a message from the server.
+On the clientside in websocket.js add a listener for the message and log or do something funny when it arrives.
++ Note: Make sure you emit the message after the connection has been successful!

 ## Done